-5.1 The Policy will be published on the Walsall Council website alongside the The Information Booklet for Parents publication which includes the admission arrangements for all Walsall schools.
+5.1 The Policy will be published on the Walsall Council website alongside the Local Authority's composite admissions prospectus ("Information for Parents' on primary, secondary and 14-19 admissions") which includes the admission arrangements for all Walsall schools.
 The provision of clear information will help parents to decide upon their preferences when applying for a school place for their child and should contribute to a reduction in the number of appeals.
-A clear policy will also provide a standard to review proposed admission arrangements giving the Council, parents and other consultees a clear framework to judge whether proposed admission arrangements are fair and equitable and to respond accordingly to consultations.
+A clear policy will also provide a standard to review proposed admission arrangements giving the Council, parents and other consultees a clear framework to judge whether proposed admission arrangements are fair and equitable for children and to respond accordingly to consultations.